Efficient and robust methods for causally interpretable meta-analysis: transporting inferences from multiple randomized trials to a target population: Identification

 \subsection{Identification of potential outcome means using the collection of trials}

-Provided that conditions \emph{A1} through \emph{A5} hold, and the data do not provide evidence to the contrary, the potential outcome mean in the target population can be identified using covariate, treatment, and outcome data from the collection of trials, and baseline covariate data from the target population.
+When conditions \emph{A1} through \emph{A5} hold, the potential outcome mean in the target population can be identified using covariate, treatment, and outcome data from the collection of trials, and baseline covariate data from the target population.

 \begin{restatable}[Identification of potential outcome means]{theorem}{thmidentificationcollection} Under conditions A1 through A5, the potential outcome mean in the target population under treatment $a \in \mathcal A$, $\E[Y^a | R = 0 ]$, is identifiable by the observed data functional